benjbuch/octo_waffle/part_01-basic_interactions.md

 ### Loading a Package

-A few packages are attached when R starts up.
+Simply installing a package is not sufficient to call its functions in the current R session already.
+Only a few packages are loaded by default when R starts up.
+This keeps the memory free from unnecessary assignments.

 To load an additional package into R’s memory, use

 ``` r
 library("magrittr")
 ```

 All of the package’s function will now be known in the current R session.
-More specifically, their ‘namespace’ has been attached to the search path of the current environment.
+More specifically, their **‘namespace’** has been ‘attached’ to where R looks for object names, the so-called ‘search path’.
 To check which namespaces are currently known, type `loadedNamespaces()`.

+In RStudio, the object in the current ‘search path’ can be browsed by toggling the ‘Global Environment’ drop-down menu.

 To remove a namespace from the current session, type `unloadNamespace(...)` with the respective package name.
+(You will rarely do this.)

-Note that packages may depend on functions provided by other packages (which are automatically installed and silently loaded along with it).
-You cannot unload their namespaces unless you unload all the dependend packages.
+Note that some packages are automatically installed and silently loaded/attached when another package needs some of its functions.
+You cannot unload such namespaces unless you unload all the dependend packages first.

 ### Referring to Functions from a Specific Package

-If you intend to use only a single function from a package (and do not want to attach the entire namespace), or if there are functions with the same name from different packages loaded, you must be more explicit and prefix the function call with the package name separated by `::`, e.g. `magrittr::divide_by(...)`.
+If you intend to use only a single function from a package (and do not want to attach the entire namespace), or if there are functions with the same name from different packages, you must be more explicit and prefix the function call with the package name separated by `::`, e.g. `magrittr::divide_by(...)`.

 > When you load a package with conflicting names, R will print a warning